 Panic in Times Square as crowd mistakes backfiring motorcycle for mass shooter

-But in the wake of the recent mass shootings in El Paso, Texas and Dayton, Ohio, chaos ensued as people raced to escape what they thought could be an active shooter carrying out another attack.
-Some witnesses called it a stampede.
+But in the wake of last weekend's mass shootings in El Paso, Texas, and Dayton, Ohio, chaos ensued as people raced to escape what they thought could be an active shooter carrying out another attack.
+Some witnesses called it a stampede as people ran away from the area and into nearby streets, restaurants and even theaters.

+Gideon Glick, who plays Dill Harris in "To Kill a Mockingbird" on Broadway, tweeted some of the screaming people fleeing the scene stormed the Schubert Theatre.
+The stampede made its way into the theater, scaring patrons under their seats and disrupting the production as the cast fled the stage.
+The production did not continue.

+Nearby at Junior's Restaurant & Bakery, a tourist hot spot, patrons dove under tables as those escaping Times Square made their panicked way into the restaurant, some crawling on the ground.
+Inside, patrons were packed together sitting on the floor, shoulder to shoulder amid spilled drinks knocked over in the chaos.

 Some social media users claimed some people screamed "shooter," sending more people stampeding in fear.